-For Metering Systems located Offshore measuring Offshore Power Park Module export and import, main and check data shall be accessible using either of separate Communication Lines, and a single point of failure in the communication path between an instation and an Outstation shall not prevent access to main and check metering data stored in required Outstations.
-For Outstations which are not integral with an associated Meter, both main and check Meter data should be stored on duplicate Outstations each having at least one independent Communication Line.
-Outstations storing data from different circuits may be cascaded on to one Communication Line as if they were parts of one Outstation.
+For Metering Systems located Offshore measuring Offshore Power Park Module export and import, main and check data shall be accessible by either of separate Communication Lines, and a single point of failure in the communication path between an instation and an Outstation shall not prevent access to main and check metering data stored in required Outstations.

 Where shared communication network components are used, for example copper wire or optical fibre and associated connectors, routers and switches with Internet Protocol (IP) addressing of end points, the Registrant should ensure that the requirement for independent communication lines is achieved by the existence of sufficient duplication and redundancy to ensure that two or more independent end to end communication paths exist between the instation and Outstation.
-The following examples show some possible arrangements for guidance, using an optical fibre cable in which at least two of the fibres are independently allocated to Settlement metering data in order to satisfy the requirement for separate Communication Lines.
+The following examples show some possible arrangements for guidance, using an optical fibre cable in which at least two of the fibres are independently allocated to settlement metering data in order to satisfy the requirement for independent Communication Lines.
+Use of more optical fibres within the cable would be preferable.